-Spanish Commercial Code: Preliminary Title General Provisions | Althox
+Spanish Commercial Code: Preliminary Title, General Provisions | Althox

 Scope and Application of the Commercial Code (Article 1)

 Furthermore, the article extends its reach to obligations contracted by non-merchants when these are intended to ensure compliance with commercial obligations.
 This provision acknowledges the interconnected nature of the commercial world, where non-mercantile entities or individuals may become involved in commercial guarantees or related transactions.
-Finally, it covers obligations arising solely from commercial contracts, emphasizing the contractual foundation of commercial law.
+Finally, it covers obligations arising solely from commercial contracts, emphasizing the contractual foundation that underpins commercial law.

 Subsidiary Application of Civil Law (Article 2)